 LEAP is the most effective diet therapy I have found to rid patients of the chronic and debilitating symptoms that manifest in conditions including irritable bowel syndrome, migraines,and fibromyalgia.
 In addition, LEAP has been very effective in relieving symptoms of chronic sinitis and sinus headaches, functional diarrhea, dyspepsia, eczema, rheumatoid arthritis, arthralgia, chronic fatigue syndrome, autism, attention deficit disorder and/or hyperactivity, celiac sprue, cyclic vomiting syndrome, chronic otitis media w/ effusion, chronic urticaria, and others.
-Clinical Indications for MRT and LEAP
+Indications for MRT Testing

 What do these conditions have in common?
 It’s now well-accepted in the medical community that inflammation can negatively affect our health in many ways.
 Inflammation occurs when the body’s immune system reacts to what it perceives to be a threat to itself, thus creating a reaction intended to kill the intruder.
 If inflammation occurs chronically in our bodies, these reactions can harm us in a variety of ways.